How to get rid of greasy hair

 2. Detox Your Locks.

-It may well be tempting to load up on wax, mousse and creams to give lank, oily strands some lift and shape.
+It may well be tempting to load up on wax, mousse, and creams to give lank, oily strands some lift and shape.
 However, too much too often can leave your hair feeling flat and looking greasy.
 The solution?
-A hair detox.
+A hair detox at home.
+A detox for hair and scalp can complement your use of conditioner and shampoo.
 Using a deep cleansing system can help remove build up and residue, restoring your hair's natural vitality.
+You don’t even have to go to the salon for this.
+Just a detox shampoo and conditioner like TRESemme’s Detox and Nourish works wonders for your hair.

 3. Choose 'Non-Sticky' Formulas.